alibstill/housing/01_workflow/README.md

 ## Workflow Descriptions

+### Core workflows (GCP)

+**Note that before you can run any of the core pipelines, you must have setup your Google Cloud Platform (GCP) project and uploaded the google cloud credentials for the kestra service account created by terraform to the local kestra instance.
+See [Infrastructure](../infrastructure/notes/) and below.**

+1. Download Price Paid to GCS

+- kestra workflow: `flows/local_gcs_price_paid.yml`

+This workflow downloads a csv file of a years worth of Price Paid data and uploads it to a GCS bucket.
+It also performs some minor preprocessing (e.g. adding column names, adding location hash) and saves the result to another GCS bucket for use downstream.

+2. Load data and run transformations with dbt

+- kestra workflow: `flows/local_bg_dbt.yml`

+This workflow uses dbt to pull in processed data from the GCS bucket and transform it into models that can then be used for analytics.

+### Other workflows

-1. Download price paid to local Postgres
+3. Download price paid to local Postgres

 - kestra workflow: `flows/local_pg_price_paid.yml`

 This workflow downloads a csv file of a years worth of Price Paid data and uploads it to a local postgres database.

-2. Download Price Paid to GCS

-- kestra workflow: `flows/housing_gcs_price_paid.yml`

-This workflow downloads a csv file of a years worth of Price Paid data and uploads it to a local postgres database.

-**Note that before you can run this pipeline, you must have setup your Google Cloud Platform (GCP) project and uploaded the google cloud credentials for the kestra service account created by terraform to the local kestra instance.
-See [Infrastructure](../infrastructure/notes/) and below.**

-3. Sync Files to Namespace (*WIP, not part of v1*)
+4. Sync Files to Namespace (*WIP, not part of v1*)

 - kestra workflow: `sync_files_to_namespace`